newsletter-glue/newsletter-glue/readme.txt

  == Frequently Asked Questions ==
 ## FAQ
-= What if I don't use Mailchimp, MailerLite, Sendinblue or Campaign Monitor, ActiveCampaign or GetResponse? =
+= What if I don't use Mailchimp =

-We're in the process of integrating other email service providers (ESP).
-Check back for more updates soon!
+Our pro plugin connects to: ActiveCampaign, Campaign Monitor, GetResponse, MailerLite, Sendinblue, and Sendy.
+And we're always adding more integrations.
+Feel free to [DM us on Twitter](https://twitter.com/NewsletterGlue) with your requests.

 = Does this work with Gutenberg blocks or classic editor?